The Private Wealth & Private Client Review: Russia

 The tax on the above-mentioned income is calculated as a percentage rate, which is applied to the tax base.
 Specific rates (reduced or standard) can be applied based on specific criteria.

 Personal income is generally taxed at a 13 per cent tax rate and may be reduced by using certain tax deductions, such as social, investment and property.
-All the deductions are calculated based on the expenses related to medical treatment, expenses related to education (both individual and relatives), property bought or investments.
+All the deductions are calculated based on expenses related to medical treatment, expenses related to education (both for individuals and relatives), or expenses related to property bought or investments.

 The market value of gifts received from organisations by individuals is generally used for personal income tax purposes.